duqian291902259/DusanPlugin/vscode_plugins/lottie-svga-player/README.md

 ## 1. lottie-svga-player

 1. Install by Visual Studio Code.
-1. Select .svga or lottie .json file -> preview lottie json by right menus:preview svga/lottie.
+1. If your anim file in workspace dir,Select .svga or lottie .json file -> preview lottie json by right menus:preview svga/lottie.
 1. Drog animation file to vscode to play.